pisv/gethandly.wiki-playground/Step-One.md

     }
 ```

-Run it! (as a JUnit Plug-in Test) You can use the predefined launch
+Run it as a JUnit Plug-in Test.
+You can use the predefined launch
-configuration for that.
+configuration in the test fragment for that.

-Hmm, we've got an error:
+Hmm, we've got an error!

 ```
 java.lang.IllegalStateException